dij0s/PETAL/thesis/bachelor_thesis.typ

 #figure(
   image("figs/petal_interface_pv.png", width: 100%),
-  caption: "Web interface showing a report and map about the assessment of photovoltaic solar energy, in Sion.", )<petal_interface_pv>
+  caption: "Web interface displaying a report on photovoltaic solar energy potential in Sion.
+The interface features a chat panel for querying the system and an interactive map, visualizing rooftop-level solar energy data.", )<petal_interface_pv>

 #figure(
   image("figs/petal_interface_water.png", width: 100%),
-  caption: "Web interface showing a report and map about the assessment of potential energy from small water sources, in Sion.", )<petal_interface_water>
+  caption: "Web interface displaying a follow-up report on small hydropower potential in Sion.
+The interface includes a chat panel showing system responses and an interactive map, visualizing water flow data and rooftop-level solar energy.", )<petal_interface_water>

 Finally, user behavior is analyzed to takeaway user preferences which gradually adapt the answers to better meet the user expectations.